sandeepmj/javascript-variables-comparison-operators/README.md

 What's the difference between naming a variable that holds a number and a string?

 -   Strings must be contained within either `'Single Quotes'` or `"Double Quotes"`.
 You can't mix and match.

--   You can also declare a variable but assign it a value later based on a computation or some input (age, name, etc.).
-You simply type `var somePlaceholderDogName;` to declare a variable with no value.

 For example: